-The PhD degree requires a significant program of study and research that qualifies the recipient to work independently and contribute to the advancement of the field of knowledge.
+The Doctor of Philosophy (PhD) degree requires a significant program of study and research that qualifies the recipient to work independently and contribute to the advancement of the field of knowledge.
 Thus, the emphasis is on mastery of the field and particularly on the acquisition of research skills as a basis for original work.